laskaux/laskaux.github.io/_posts/2020-03-29-revolution-rights.md

 >
 >'In every case of capital punishment the mode of execution shall be the same.
 The criminal shall be decapitated by means of a mechanical contrivance.'
 >
-> By a fortunate chance, Charles Henri Sanson had become acquainted with a German engineer of the name of Schmidt. . . .
+> By a fortunate chance, Charles Henri Sanson (appears later) had become acquainted with a German engineer of the name of Schmidt. . . .
 One evening, after playing an air of _Iphigénie en Aulide_, Charles Henri spoke to his companion of his perplexity.
 Schmidt hesitated for a moment, and then traced a few rapid lines on a piece of paper, which he handed to my grandfather.
 It was the guillotine.
 >
 > It was thus that the guillotine came into the world, as it were, in the midst of a concert.
 >